brutus/bash-slugify/README.md

       -s use underscores for spaces (shortcut for '-c_')

     mode options
-      -e  extend — echo a slug for all arguments as one string (no rename) -m  move – rename files
+      -e  extend — treat all arguments as one string and echo a slug for it -r  rename files – treat arguments as filenames and rename them

+    rename options
-      -n  dry run — show what would be renamed (don't do it) -f  force — overwrite existing files (on rename)
+      -n  dry run — only show new file names (no renaming) -f  force — overwrite existing files

     other options
       -v  verbose output